Estimated read time: 5-6 minutes

 This archived news story is available only for your personal, non-commercial use.
 Information in the story may be outdated or superseded by additional information.
 Reading or replaying the story in its archived form does not constitute a republication of the story.

 WASHINGTON (AP) — It's a Christmas gift the middle class might want to give back in a few years.

-President Donald Trump has largely sidestepped these trade-offs in promoting the overhaul he signed on Friday, a measure whose benefits largely favor corporations and wealthy individuals.
+President Donald Trump has largely sidestepped these trade-offs in promoting the overhaul he's set to sign, a measure whose benefits largely favor corporations and wealthy individuals.

 Trump has also said that "whoever" is president in 2025 would ensure that the expiring tax cuts for individuals are renewed.
 But doing so would cost heavily: The national debt would likely balloon by over $2 trillion — far more than the $1.5 trillion increase that lawmakers approved for the tax cuts — according to an analysis by the Committee for a Responsible Federal Budget.

 The rising debt could eventually force spending cuts to social and educational programs that serve many who aspire to join the middle class.
 Trump and House Speaker Paul Ryan have both raised the prospect of reducing spending on social services next year, with Ryan specifically mentioning changes to Medicare.

 Trump, Republican lawmakers and their allies are betting that higher take-home pay from the tax cuts will shore up public support for a bill that poll show a sizable number of Americans view unfavorably.
 They also appear confident that ordinary Americans will have no objection if corporations and the wealthy receive the bulk of the tax-cut gains so long as middle class households, on average, also receive some benefits.